Botcopy/docs/docs/advanced/handover.md

 Client must respond with a JSON body `{ paused: true, minutesPaused: number}` within 5 seconds, otherwise the bot will not pause the conversation and ignore the response after the timeout. if `{paused: false}` is provided, the bot will not pause the conversation.

-If the JSON body is received, the conversation is paused and messages from the chat user are sent to your middleware instead of Dialogflow.

 If `minutesPaused` is not provided, the default is set to 10 minutes.